mustafaskyer/rigel-rn/README.md

 - updated profile with twiter profile animation with reanimated library & hooks
 - updated smoe colors and styles

+NOTE
+in case try hooks with  repo
+i uploaded **Renderer** Directory, which conatins all needed files just try to replace it with Renderer inside react-native package path => **node_modules/react-native/Libraries/Renderer/** no need to run again, just reload :)
 > created by @skirmustafa twiter account